 The company prohibits smoking in all workplaces including company vehicles and client premises.
-More information for employees is contained on COLIN.
+More information for employees is contained within the Smoking Policy within the Human Resources section on The Hub.
 Local arrangements are explained during induction.

 4.4 Occupational Stress